bediger4000/tableaux-in-go/README.md

         for each unclosed leaf node:

-            Find an unused forumla as far up the tableaux as possible on the branch that the unclosed leaf node resides on.
+            Find an unused forumla as far up the tableau as possible on the branch that the unclosed leaf node resides on.

             if such an unused formula exits:

-                Subjoin inferences of the unused formula to all unclosed leaf nodes beneath it currently in the tableaux.
+                Subjoin inferences of the unused formula to all unclosed leaf nodes beneath it currently in the tableau.
                 Mark inferences that consist of a signed identifer as used.

                 Check each newly-subjoined inference for contradictions with